-As of the date of this Quarterly Report on Form 10-Q, the market price of our common stock is below \$10.00 per share, which was the price per share of Class A Common Stock sold in the initial public offering of our predecessor, DYNS, the per share price of the 5,060,000 Senti Common Shares sold to certain investors in connection with our PIPE financing and also the per share value of the consideration issued to former stockholders of Senti Sub I, Inc. (formerly Senti Biosciences, Inc.) upon consummation of our Business Combination.
+As of the date of this Quarterly Report on Form 10-Q, the market price of our common stock is below \$10.00 per share, which was the price per share of Class A Common Stock sold in the initial public offering of our predecessor, DYNS, the per share price of the 5,060,000 shares of our Common Stock sold to certain investors in connection with our PIPE financing and also the per share value of the consideration issued to former stockholders of Senti Sub I, Inc. (formerly Senti Biosciences, Inc.) upon consummation of our Business Combination.
 However, certain of our stockholders who hold shares of our common stock that were (i) originally purchased by our predecessor's sponsor, Dynamics Sponsor LLC, in a private placement prior to our predecessor's initial public offering (the "Founder Shares") or (ii) issued to the Anchor Investors in consideration for their agreement not to redeem their shares of Class A Common Stock of DYNS in connection with the Business Combination.
-In particular, 4,878,972 of the currently outstanding Founder Shares registered for resale pursuant to our registration statement on Form S-1, as amended (File No. 333-265873) (the "Form S-1") were purchased at an effective price of \$0.004 per share, and 871,028 of the currently outstanding shares of our common stock held by the Anchor Investors and registered for resale in the Form S-1 were issued solely in consideration for the Anchor Investors' agreement not to redeem their shares of Class A Common Stock as described above.
-Accordingly, holders of these 5,750,000 shares of our common stock could sell their securities at a per share price that is less than \$10.00 and still realize a significant return from the sale of those securities that could not be realized by our other stockholders.
+In particular, 4,878,972 of the Founder Shares registered for resale in our prospectus dated August 8, 2022 filed pursuant to Rule 424(b)(3) (Registration No. 333-265873), as supplemented from time to time (the "Prior Resale Prospectus"), were purchased at an effective price of \$0.004 per share, and 871,028 of the shares of our Common Stock held by the Anchor Investors and registered for resale in the Prior Resale Prospectus were issued solely in consideration for the Anchor Investors' agreement not to redeem their shares of Class A Common Stock as described above.
+Accordingly, holders of these 5,750,000 shares of our Common Stock could sell their securities at a per share price that is less than \$10.00 and still realize a significant return from the sale of those securities that could not be realized by our other stockholders.
+On November 3, 2022, the closing price of our common stock as reported on the Nasdaq Global Market was \$2.55 per share.
+Based on this closing price, the aggregate sales price of the Founder Shares would be approximately \$12.